 Uncle Arthur (Dad’s oldest brother) was born in 1907 (so seven when the war started, eleven when it ended).
 His memories were of going to New Street Station in Birmingham with his mother, the members of the Womens’s Institute and the tea trolleys, and handing out tea and biscuits to the arriving and departing servicemen.
 (A popular music hall song of the time was Florrie Forde singing “Hold Your Hand Out, Naughty Boy.”
 When that played on the gramophone, the young Arthur thought it was about him, and sometimes started to cry.)

 There’s a quick clip almost at the end of Peter Jackson’s talk, where he shows women handing out tea and cakes to the servicemen returning to Folkestone at the end of the war.
 I immediately thought of Granny Louise when I saw that.

-Arthur died at the age of 102 in 2009, and Betty at the age of 102 in 2015.
+Arthur died at the age of 102 in 2009, and Thomas Mapson’s daughter, my “Auntie Betty,” at the age of 102 in 2015.
 So when I shuffle off this mortal coil (almost 40 years to go, if I don’t want to let the side down), I’ll have spent a large portion of my adult life in close contact with people who remembered WWI clearly.